Gods covenant

 The covenant with Israel

-To understand the covenant with Israel, we need some additional understanding.
+To understand the covenant with Israel, we’ll need some additional information.

-When a contract was made it had a specific form
+When such a contract was made it had a specific format:

-• Prologue (only in the time of the Hittites, second millennium B.C.): shows the faithfulness and kindness of the stronger one to encourage him to join the covenant.
+• Prologue (in the time of the Hittites, during the second millennium B.C. this was dominant type of covenant used.
+Covenants in the firsst millenium were less lenient: “accept our rules or else”!”).
+The prologue shows the faithfulness and kindness of the stronger one, to encourage the other to join the covenant.

-• Demands: what the weaker had to do
+• Demands: described what the weaker party had to do

-• Witnesses are called: usually gods of the stronger to see that the covenant is not broken.
+• At the time of the covenant, witnesses were called, usually the gods of the stronger nation, to ensure that the covenant was not broken.

-The covenant is kept in the house of the gods of both parties and is regularly red.
+The covenant was kept in the house of the gods of both parties and was read regularly.

-This pattern is also found in the covenant that God made with Israel:
+This pattern can be seen in the covenant God made with Israel:

-• Preambel: I am the Lord your God.
+• Preamble: I am the Lord your God …

-• Prologue: Who brought you out of Egypt out of the land of slavery.
+• Prologue: … Who brought you out of Egypt, out of the land of slavery (look at all I have done for you and know that I will do even more for you).

-• Commandments: First (implicite): Have only one God, included in the 10 Commandments.
+• Commandments: First (implicitee): Have only one God - this is included in the Ten Commandments.

 • Witnesses: heaven and earth.

-God also calls himself the Father of Israel.
+God calls himself the Father of Israel.
+He was merciful.

 The Bible uses the word “heset” = “covenant loyalty” which is a word that can be described by “love”, “goodness”, “mercy” or “faithfulness”.